fastlane/docs/docs/actions/ensure_git_status_clean.md

-> A sanity check to make sure you are working in a repo that is clean.
-Especially useful to put at the beginning of your Fastfile in the `before_all` block, if some of your other actions will touch your filesystem, do things to your git repo, or just as a general reminder to save your work.
-Also needed as a prerequisite for some other actions like `reset_git_repo`.
+> A sanity check to make sure you are working in a repo that is clean.<br>Especially useful to put at the beginning of your Fastfile in the `before_all` block, if some of your other actions will touch your filesystem, do things to your git repo, or just as a general reminder to save your work.<br>Also needed as a prerequisite for some other actions like `reset_git_repo`.

 ensure_git_status_clean ||